nalepae/pandarallel/docs/docs/user_guide.md

     not available.
     * If set to `False`, `pandarallel` will use multiprocessing data transfer (pipe) to transfer data between the main process and workers.
+- `leave`: (bool, `True` by default): whether to keep the progress bar after running on a notebook or not.
+    * If set to `True`, will leave the notebook progress bar after running.
+    * If set to `False`, will delete the notebook progress bar after running.

 Using memory file system reduces data transfer time between the main process and workers, especially for big data.